Make-School-Courses/ARCHIVE-MOB-5-Advanced-Mobile-App-Development/Readme.md

-# End-To-End iOS Development
+# End-to-End iOS Development

+## Course Overview

 The goal of this class is to build a video Q&A app modeled after the Whale iOS App.
 We will focus on building only a subset of features of the Whale app, with a focus on **netwoking**, **architecture** and a bit of fun with video with **AVFoundation**.

-## Objectives
+## Objectives & Competencies

-- Build an iOS app from an API specification
+1. Build an iOS app from an API specification
-- Use AVFoundation to play, record and save videos & photos
+2. Use AVFoundation to play, record and save videos & photos
-- Leverage advanced Swift features to architect your app
+3. Leverage advanced Swift features to architect your app
-- Build common app features like networking, authentication, pagination
+4. Build common app features like networking, authentication, pagination

+### Spec Project

+Key features:
+1. Download JSON, Images and Video and display them
+2. Work with AVFoundation to play, edit and save video and images
+3. Manage and use multiple dependencies in your project
+4. Add pagination for a seamless user experience
+5. Use multiple persistence technologies(Keychain, UserDefaults, CoreData) to save user data

-## Course Outline
+## Course Schedule

 - #### Week 1
     - [Project Overview](01-Assigned-Project)